Our school has a Local Governing Body which could consist of between 9 and 20 people.

 Governors may be able to clarify decisions they have made or direct parents to sources of advice in school.
 They may also raise issues that concern parents, at meetings.

-The Town Lane Governing Body is supported by a Clerk.
+The Town Lane Local Governing Body is supported by a Clerk.

-If you would like to know more about the work of the Governing Body the Head Teacher is always available to provide further details.
-As an alternative you are likely to find one or more of the Parent Governors at the School Gates most days, hopefully the photos provided will help you recognise them.
+If you would like to know more about the work of the Local Governing Body, the Head Teacher is always available to provide further details.
+As an alternative you are likely to find one or more of the Parent Governors at the school gates most days, hopefully the photos provided will help you to recognise them.